Achndrs4/achndrs4.github.io/_posts/2016-12-22-cuneiform.md

 Mesopotamia.
 Where Akkadian sometime failed to resolve ambiguity about Sumerian, Hittite became vital, as no other language family had been so extensively researched and documented as the Indo European languages.
-Below is the Hittite rendition of the Sumerian epic, “Gilgamesh”, 𒄑𒂆𒈦 KBo 6.1 "Gilgamesh: First panel of the Hittite version":
+Below is the Hittite rendition of the Sumerian epic, “Gilgamesh” **KBo 6.1 "Gilgamesh: First panel of the Hittite version**
 ![image info](./post_assets/tablet.png)
 1. a
 2. uk? ki iš